AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/post-go-live.md

 ## Document learnings {#document-learnings}

-Once the migration is complete you should document the knowledge gained during this process.
+Once the migration is complete, you should document the knowledge gained during this process.
 Some questions that might help the documentation process are:

 * What worked well and what did not?
 * What were the major pain points?